 This means you can’t set a rule, for example, that a vampire explodes upon touching garlic, and then have your Count Dracula villain eat a load of garlicky guacamole for dinner.

-So, although you don’t have to design a full-fledged, bran- new universe, you still need consistency and believability.
+So, although you don’t have to design a full-fledged, brand-new universe, you still need consistency and believability.
 This will help you avoid annoying and boring your readers.

 4. Worldbuilding Essentials

-Your understanding of how to write a fantasy novel will get clear when you will learn more about how to create your own world for your story.
+Your understanding of how to write a fantasy novel will get clearer when you learn more about how to create your own world for your story.

-Let’s look at them each in some detail, taking examples from some of the most classic and best in fantasy fic.
+Let’s look at each in some detail, taking examples from some of the most classic and best fantasy fiction.
 We’ll also think about some of the tools you can use to help build your fantasy world.

 Geography and Climate